 Management techniques in the Critical Area Criteria provide for the protection of waterfowl staging and concentration areas.
 Each local jurisdiction within the Critical Area is required to develop a plant and wildlife habitat protection program that includes the identification and protection of the habitats in historic waterfowl staging and concentration areas in tidal waters, tributary streams, or tidal and nontidal wetlands.
-In a cooperative program with local jurisdictions, buffer areas have been established for historic waterfowl staging and concentration areas or expanded water-dependent facilities within the Chesapeake Bay Critical Area through provisions contained within the Critical Area Criteria (Chesapeake Bay Critical Area Commission, 1988).
+In a cooperative program with local jurisdictions, buffer areas have been established for historic waterfowl staging and concentration areas.
+In addition, these areas are protected from disturbances related to the siting of certain new or expanded water-dependent facilities within the Chesapeake Bay Critical Area through provisions contained within the Critical Area Criteria (Chesapeake Bay Critical Area Commission, 1988).